grantcolley/dotnetwhat/README.md

 ```

 ##### Linear Time `O(n)`
+Time grows linearly with input size.
+Items are not sorted so check one by one from start to finish.

-e.g. Looping through a list or array.
-Time grows linearly with the size of numbers.
+e.g. Looping through a list or array, checking each item one by one from start to finish.
 ```C#
 int[] array = {1, 2, 3, 4, 5};